Mitchell-jpg/Mitchell-jpg/README.md

 </h5>
 <br>
 <p align="center">
   Glad you stopped by!
-I'm a student learning about information security and exploring the world of automation and machine learning.
+I'm a student learning about information security and exploring the world of automation and development.
 I enjoy optimizing networks, working with automation tools, and learning new things!
   <br>
   <br>
 </p>